benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

 - So I know I just hit you with a bunch of information
-- Get these slides so you can click through to all of these resources
+- Get these slides so you can click through to all of these resources I link to
-- The first is actually a blog I wrote about this topic a few years ago now
+- The first link is to the Github repo to play around with
 - The rest are guides and docs from the official Next.js site
-  - "On-demand incremental static rengeration" is like ISR, but with a sort of webhook

 =====